Gweru: Media

 Gweru's local newspaper, The Gweru Times, once ceased publishing in 2015 but now operational.

 Industry

-In Gweru there are big companies that are still operating and are still capable of employing hundreds of employees.
-Not forgetting future big companies which are SMEs are also listed.
-These companies are in and around Gweru.
-Below are the list of companies grouped according to size and type of the industry.
-Some of the companies in Gweru are Bata Shoe Company, ZimGlass, ZimCast, ZimAlloys, Delta Corporation, Anchor Yeast, and Midlands State University.
+Gweru was famous for housing big companies that are no longer operating, and which left thousands of employees jobless.
+There is hope that future big SME companies will make up for the loss in economic activity created by this situation.
+These big companies were previously housed in and around Gweru.
+Below is the list of these companies grouped according to size and type of the industry.
+The companies that previously flourished in Gweru were Bata Shoe Company, ZimGlass, ZimCast, ZimAlloys, Delta Corporation, Anchor Yeast.
+Today most of their previous premises are derelict and are a painful reminder of a vibrant industrial city that Gweru once was.

+However, Midlands State University is a recent feature of Gweru which has pushed the city to seek positive recognition as an education centre.

 Transportation

 Railway

 Railways arrived in Gwelo (Gweru) in 1902.
 National Railways of Zimbabwe have the country's largest marshalling yard, Dabuka, on the south side of Gweru.
 Dabuka plays a pivotal role in rail movement in the country as it is the central hub of the rail links to Mozambique in the east, South Africa in the south and Botswana and Namibia in the south west, lying on the Beira–Bulawayo railway.

 Gwelo was once home to the Gwelo & District Light Railway, a 2 ft gauge steam for pleasure railway.